The 30 best countries, cities and regions to visit in 2025

 Families get a bit of a break, with children ages six to 12 paying only half the SDF (US$50 per day); children under five are exempt from the fee.

-The main exception to the new fee rule is Indian tourists, who pay a much smaller SDF of just 1200 ngultrum (US$15) per person per day.
-Indian visitors must pre-arrange a guide and hotel accommodation, plus permits for travel east of Thimphu.
+The main exception to the new fee rule is Indian tourists, who make up over 70 percent of annual visitors to Bhutan.
+Indian nationals pay a much smaller SDF of just Nu 1200 (US$15) per person per day though Indian visitors must pre-arrange a guide and hotel accommodation, plus permits for travel east of Thimphu.
 After confirming and prepaying these arrangements, Indian nationals do not need a visa to enter Bhutan.
 They do, however, need to apply for a permit to enter the country, either online or upon arrival.

-Many Bhutanese travel agents point out that with Indian tourists making up over 70 percent of annual visitors to Bhutan and many arriving in their own vehicles on budget trips, it’s hard to see how Bhutan can justify its foreigner-aimed fee system – which exists to promote sustainable tourism – over the long term.
+Many Bhutanese travel agents point out that with Indian tourists arriving in their own vehicles on budget trips, it’s hard to see how Bhutan can justify its fee system for non-South Asian tourists and promote sustainable tourism in the long term.

 Since 2022, tourists have been able to book trips directly with hotels.
-So if you are just planning a visit to Thimphu and Paro towns, you can theoretically just book a stay, a guide and a couple of airport transfers directly through your accommodation.
+So if you are just planning a visit to Thimphu and Paro, you can theoretically just book a stay, a guide and a couple of airport transfers directly through your accommodation.

 For an itinerary involving multiple overnight stops, cultural programs, day hikes, trekking and other activities (which means most trips), you are better off booking with an experienced local tour agency, of which there are many.

 It’s important to start planning your trip to Bhutan early.
 You will need at least a month to pin down your itinerary, pay the tour operator and get your visa approved.
-If you are visiting in the high season months of October, November, March and April, you will want to book your international flights to Bhutan far in advance, as the few flights do fill up.
+If you are visiting in the high season months of October, November, March and April, you should book your international flights to Bhutan far in advance, as the few flights available do fill up.

 Once you’ve agreed on your itinerary and tour price, the next step is to pay your agency, most likely via a bank transfer to the agency’s account at the Bhutan National Bank.